yorktips/flexSdk/gendoc/source/example.rst

 	>>> FlexSwitch("10.1.10.243", 8080).getAllArpConfigs()
 	[{u'Object': {u'ConfigObj': None, u'ArpConfigKey': u'1', u'Timeout': 1000}, u'ObjectId': u'45dff5a0-7dc1-441d-723d-ccf731186ece'},

+..
+Note:: the ObjectID and UUID are the same.

 2. Utilizing a Python Script to set ARP timeout